Osprey Tempest 20 Review

 Tempest 20 – Additional Features

-The Tempest 20 has an external hydration sleeve located between the back of the pack and the back pad.
-An external sleeve prevents you from having to unpack your backpack to fill your water, which is definitely a good feature on this pack.
+The Tempest 20 has an external hydration sleeve between the back of the pack and the back pad.
+An outer sleeve prevents you from unpacking your backpack to fill your water, which is a good feature of this pack.

 Another cool extra feature is the bike helmet attachment clip on the back of the backpack to attach your bike helmet.
-It is effortless to use with a stretch cord to pull out and clip the helmet in place.
+Using a stretch cord to pull out and clip the helmet is effortless.

-There are attachment cords on the side of the backpack for your hiking poles.
-These are ok for short scrambles, but I found them a little awkward for carrying my poles any distance.
+Attachment cords are on the backpack’s side for your hiking poles.
+These are OK for short scrambles, but I found them awkward for carrying my poles any distance.

 Osprey Tempest 20 – Final Thoughts

 The Osprey Tempest 20 backpack is a durable, comfortable daypack.
-The pack has many features that make it a versatile pack, and the pack is roomy enough to carry a full day's gear thanks to its many pockets.
+The pack has many features that make it versatile, and it is roomy enough to carry a full day’s gear, thanks to its many pockets.

 This pack runs towards the small side, and I found it slightly narrow for my back.
 This did not make it an uncomfortable backpack, though, and much like Osprey's other backpacks, I find it comfortable over long distances.